Before your begin writing your novel, you have to have your plot outlined and fully developed.

 Let's say your opening idea is to explore the world of the older rich woman and the younger trophy husband.
 How would this work?
 But 'young man marries rich older woman' isn't exactly a sizzler as an Opening Challenge, because there's no challenge.
 You get to work.
 Ryall is shallow greedy, idle, because no other type would enjoy being a gigolo.
 He marries knowing he'll be divorced in a few years, traded in for a younger model, but the pre-nuptual agreement promises him a handsome settlement.
 He's enjoying life, counting down to the inevitable moment she finds someone new and he gets his pay-off.
 One evening he realises he's fallen in love with his wife.
 How to make her believe it, when she'll only think he's clinging to the gravy train?
 That will do nicely as an Opening Challenge.
 Because it had to be challenge, you moved from 'story of a man marrying older woman for money' to the first conflict.

 The chain of challenges follows easily: Ryall tells her he loves her; Monique scoffs: 'you're pretty but you always were a liar'; he starts taking her music career seriously, learning the ropes, seeking to be useful to her, she thinks he's trying to control her and pushes him away, he has a confrontation with the new man in her life and is ejected off the premises, she files for divorce, he refuses to give her one, it gets nasty because he is so desperate and so disbelieved.
 It ends up in court.
 In a high-octane Resolution scene, she says 'if you loved me, you'd let me go and not take a dime' and he says 'you got it'.
 As the judge announces the divorce, his eyes meet hers.
 In a romance, he sees she loves him, and the envoi will them being married again.
 In a comedy, he sees she loves him, and (envoi) they decide to live together divorce is SO trying.
-In a tragedy, he sees that she does not love him, and never could.
-Envoi: he walks away, sadder, but at peace, having been true to his highest feelings.
+In a tragedy, he sees that she does not love him, and never could and the envoi here would be him walking away, crushed, but at peace, having been true to his love for her.

 With your prepared plot in hand, and with whatever ending has appealed to you, the work can begin.
 You don't have to strain after events, you simply have to write what happens.

-But, you protest, you want to write in the urgency of your imagination, forging the links of your story in hot metal on a burning anvil of creative drive, not to some formed plot, even your own plot.
+But, you protest, you want to write in the urgency of your imagination, forging the links of your story in hot metal on a burning anvil of creative drive, not ploddingly following some already-mapped plot, even your own plot.
 Deep-sea divers plan their dive and dive their plan.
 How dull!
 You want to boldly go and discover everything on the way, writing it only as it occurs to you.

 OK, be my guest.
 Do it.
 I will bet money that, as you re-write and shape to make whatever it is you're writing a great, readable story, it acquires the basic structure I've described despite yourself.
 Because that's what a story is.
 We have a fixed number of musical notes, yet new tunes are created every day.
 So too with the novel's basic structure.
 Without it, you have no story.
 With it, you can write any story you want.
 That's why you use a plot outline: to write a story, a successful story, a real, proper, finished, publishable story.
 It works.